-Levels of assurance Good Assurance The design and operation of the internal control framework is effective, thereby ensuring that the key risks in scope are being well managed and core objectives will likely be achieved.
+Assurance Level Definition Goo d The design and operation of the internal control framework is effective, thereby ensuring that the key risks in scope are being well managed and core objectives will likely be achieved.
 There are minor reportable audit findings.
-Satisfactory Assurance The internal control framework is largely working well in managing the key risks in scope, with some audit findings related to the current arrangements.
-Limited Assurance The system of internal control is only partially effective, with important audit findings in key areas.
+Satis sfactory The internal control framework is largely working well in managing the key risks in scope, with some audit findings related to the current arrangements.
+Limi ted The system of internal control is only partially effective, with important audit findings in key areas.
 Improvement in the design and/or operation of the control environment is necessary to gain assurance risks are being managed to an acceptable level, and core objectives will be achieved.
-No Assurance The system of internal control has serious gaps, and controls are not effective in managing the key risks in scope.
+No The system of internal control has serious gaps, and controls are not effective in managing the key risks in scope.
 It is highly unlikely that core objectives will be met without urgent management intervention.

-Priority of recommendat ions Critical Audit findings which, in the present state, represent a serious risk to the organisation as a whole, i.e. reputation, financial resources and / or compliance with regulations.
+Prio rity Level Definition Audit findings which, in the present state, represent a serious risk to the organisation as a whole, i.e. reputation, financial resources and / or compliance with regulations.
 Management action to implement the appropriate controls is required immediately.
 High Audit findings indicate a serious weakness or breakdown in control environment, which, if untreated by management intervention, is highly likely to put achievement of core service objectives at risk.
 Remedial action is required urgently.
-Medium Audit findings which, if not treated by appropriate management action, are likely to put achievement of some of the core service objectives at risk.
+Service Medium Audit findings which, if not treated by appropriate management action, are likely to put achievement of some of the core service objectives at risk.
 Remedial action is required in a timely manner.
 Low / Advisory Audit findings indicate opportunities to implement good or best practice, which, if adopted, will enhance the control environment.
 The appropriate solution should be implemented as soon as is practically possible.

-Section A: Conformance - During 2018/19 all areas apart from those identified in Section B below are conforming.
+Section A: Conformance - During 2020/21 all areas apart from those identified in Section B below were conforming.